 Castle House in Dedham was for many years the home of Sir Alfred Munnings (1878-1959), president of the Royal Academy of Arts, and a British painter who stands shoulder to shoulder with John Constable.

-It’s been The Sir Alfred Munnings Art Museum for some years now, and we’ve visited it a few times.
+Castle House been The Sir Alfred Munnings Art Museum for some years now, and we’ve visited it a number of times.
 Munnings is primarily known as one of England’s finest painters of horses, and that is beyond doubt.
-There are many of his paintings of horses and riders in the Museum which prove this, and a few years ago the Museum had a special exhibition of his work when he was commissioned as a war artist in the final years of the First World War by the Canadian government.
-We visited that exhibition and were amazed at the quality of those paintings.
+The museum’s regular collection has many of his paintings of horses and riders to substantiate this, as well as a collection of his other work.

 The Museum has a separate studio showcasing more Munnings paintings and some of his sculptures, and a tea room which top quality food and drinks, so make sure to stop by there as well.
 And there’s a good selection of items in the shop in the foyer.
 We splashed out (joke) on a postcard of his painting of a horse fair at Lavenham.
 And do bear in mind, he did most of his painting having been blinded in one eye!